Ssenyondoambrose/gitar/README.md

+                  GIT AND GITHUHB

-git is a version control system that allows tracking of changes, help to backup the previous versions and a trunk based development (branch) github is the host system for git that allows interaction of other developers on the same project provided you make your repo public and also invite collaborators
+git is a version control system that allows tracking of changes, It also helps in backingup the previous versions of te software github is a trunk based development , this means that different people can contribute to one task or project

+github is the host system for git that allows interaction of other developers on the same project provided you make your repo public and also invite collaborators.

       GIT COMMANDS
      These help and enable in the smooth running of different Tasks on The GIThub.